Tuttotorna/OMNIA/README.md

   "sei_score": 0.67557
 }

-Terminal confirmation:

 OK: OMNIA core executed

-This proves software-level existence of a minimal OMNIA core.
+This is software-level proof that the minimal core exists.
-It does not prove scientific closure or benchmark superiority.
+It is not proof of scientific closure or benchmark superiority.

 ---

 Core claim

-The canonical claim of OMNIA is narrow:
+OMNIA makes one bounded claim:

-> A bounded post-hoc structural measurement layer can detect silent fragility in outputs that appear superficially acceptable, detect when structural continuation becomes unjustified under controlled transformations, and convert that result into a bounded operational gate output.
+> A post-hoc structural measurement layer can detect silent fragility in outputs that appear superficially acceptable, detect when structural continuation becomes unjustified under controlled transformations, and convert that result into a bounded operational gate output.

-Anything broader than this is outside scope.
+Anything broader is outside scope.

----

-Core principle

-Structural stability is what survives controlled representational variation.

-OMNIA does not begin from semantic interpretation.

-OMNIA begins from structural behavior under transformation.

-It asks:

-what remains stable

-what drifts

-what degrades

-what becomes irrecoverable

-when continuation stops being admissible

-The result is a bounded structural report, not a semantic verdict.

 ---